justunsix/garden/src/content/docs/notes/370-Education-Learning-Anki-Master-Deck-Artificial-Intelligence.md

 1. Front

     What are common use cases for computer vision in industry?
+Name at least 3

 2. Back

-    - Defect detection in manufacturing
+    - Defect detection in manufacturing, anomaly detection in any industry
     - Medical imaging analysis
     - Retail shelf monitoring
     - Autonomous vehicle navigation
+    - Object detection and analysis in transportation, security

 ### What is the role of feature maps in CNNs?